 Disaster Recovery Vs. Business Continuity Planning – What’s the Difference?

 All kinds of acronyms get thrown around in the business world, especially when referring to information technology systems.
-Disaster Recovery and Business Continuity are two concepts that are critically important to understand.
-They can substantially affect the ultimate health of your business after a catastrophic event that separates you from your critical data and mission critical applications.
+Disaster recovery and business continuity are two concepts that are critically important to understand.
+They can substantially affect the health of your business after a catastrophe and connect you with your critical data and mission critical applications.

 Disaster Recovery (DR)

-Disaster recovery is much narrower in scope than business continuity.
-Disaster Recovery focuses on getting applications and other systems back up and running should a natural disaster or other catastrophe affect your workplace.
+Disaster recovery is much narrower in scope than business continuity. and focuses on getting applications and other systems back up and running should a natural disaster or other catastrophe affect your workplace.
 The goal is to get everything operating to the point it was at before the disaster happened.

-Disaster Recovery does help get parts of your business operating, typically providing access to your data and applications, identifying a source of alternative power, and restoring your IT infrastructure.
-Disaster Recovery is a must for every business, however, it does not guarantee your business will remain operational during a crisis.
+Disaster recovery does help get parts of your business operating, typically providing access to your data and applications, identifying a source of alternative power, and restoring your IT infrastructure.
+Disaster prep is a must for every business, however, it does not guarantee your business will remain operational during a crisis.

 Business Continuity (BC)

 A complete business continuity plan includes uninterrupted access to critical data and applications and a place for key employees to work in order to keep critical operations running.
 This includes online systems and network connectivity as well as pre-configured access to your phone system, shared network drives, and applications.

-Four Winds Network Engineers can review and test your current Disaster Recovery Plan during a free network assessment.
+Four Winds’ network engineers can review and test your current disaster recovery plan during a free network assessment.
 Seemingly small events such as human error, hardware, or software failures can interrupt your business operations.
-Having a tested and proven Disaster Recovery Plan documented with communicated steps in place for your IT infrastructure is critical.
-The Four Winds’ Business Operations Specialists can help you develop a business continuity plan to protect your business.
+Having a tested and proven disaster recovery plan documented with communicated steps in place for your IT infrastructure is critical.
+A Four Winds’ technician can help you develop a business continuity plan to protect your business.